test-point/test-point.github.io/pages/nry.md

 ### Demo notarization service

-After reading our ausdigital/nry specification you can try this demo service to do some notarizations and to browse notarized archives.
+After reading the ausdigital [NRY](http://ausdigital.org/ausdigital-nry/) specification you can try this demo service to do some notarizations and to browse notarized archives.

 [API Documentation](https://app.swaggerhub.com/api/ausdigital/ausdigital-nry/1.0)